nimbella/command-sets/ncovstats/README.md

 Since information is protection, this command-set gives live stats for the epidemic.

 Available commands:
+- `advice`     -- List of do's and don'ts from WHO
 - `worldwide`  -- Worldwide Stats
 - `country`    -- Stats for a country
 - `cfr`        -- Case Fatality Ratio